anwala/teaching-web-science/fall-2022/syllabus.md

 The Web has fundamentally changed how we learn, play, communicate, and work.
 Its influence has become so monumental that it has given birth to a new science: Web Science, or the science of decentralized information structures.
 Although Web Science is interdisciplinary by nature, this course will be focus mainly on the computing aspects of the Web.

 **Catalog Description:** Provides an overview of the World Wide Web and associated decentralized information structures, focusing mainly on the computing aspects of the Web: how it works, how it is used, and how it can be analyzed.
-Students will examine a number of topics including: web architecture, web characterization and analysis, web archiving, Web 2.0, social networks, (creating/detecting) social bots,  intelligence, search engines, web mining, information diffusion on the web, Semantic Web, etc.
+Students will examine a number of topics including: web architecture, web characterization and analysis, web archiving, Web 2.0, social networks, (creating/detecting) social bots, collective intelligence, search engines, web mining, information diffusion on the web, Semantic Web, etc.

 **Prerequisites:** CSCI 140 OR DATA 140 OR CSCI 141 OR DATA 141 OR C141 1.